-The answer was that these windmills (Warren Buffet’s or not) had already generated a return on investment in the form of a tax credit before a single kilowatt was produced.
+The answer was that these windmills (Warren Buffet’s or not) had already generated a return on investment in the form of an annual tax credit before a single kilowatt was produced.
 So, schedule construction and receive the tax credit immediately.
 Worry about power transmission capacity later.

 Note that “Wind” as capitalized in this report refers to electric generation by that source.
 Likewise, for Coal and Natural Gas

 Big Wind is still trying to say that it is cheaper than Coal https://judithcurry.com/2015/05/12/true-costs-of-wind-electricity/.

 To summarize how they try to maintain this fiction:

 Including tax credits and incentives as income that will continue indefinitely

 Assuming a much longer lifetime for windmills than actually exists.

 Including a nonexistent “carbon tax” (it was not passed) applying to Coal and Natural Gas.